DaveTrev/eye_deal/README.md

 <br>

 ### **Email Marketing**<br>
 Creating a mailing list for email marketing by using the 'Sign Up to Newsletter' option.
 Every month, the store will add new things to its inventory.
 First access to these products will be granted to users who have subscribed to the newsletter.
 Email marketing will be utilised to drive visitors to the website by means of weekly newsletters with a call to action sent out via [Mail Chimp](https://mailchimp.com).
+The power and ease of mailchimp is very impressive, going forward newsletters can be designed with ease to reach out to customers and drive business.

 <br>
 <hr>